 Zoog VPN offers a 7-day money-back guarantee; no hassle, no questions asked.

 You can get this started by contacting their customer support department.
 This is shorter than other VPN money-back guarantees we have seen; many offer a 30-day refund policy.
 We’d like to see Zoog improve here – a generous refund policy shows a VPN cares about their customer experience and confidence in their product.

 Zoog VPN offers all the typical payment methods such as PayPal, Visa, Maestro, and MasterCard.
 In addition to this, you can also pay with Bitcoin and Paymentwall (which includes Ethereum and Litecoin payment options).

-Zoog VPN offers complete compatibility across a range of devices; these include iOS and Android, Blackberry, PCs and Macs, Linux, Chromebook, and even routers.
+Zoog VPN offers complete compatibility across a range of devices; these include iOS and Android, Blackberry, PCs and Macs, Linux, Chromebook, mostly through configuring your router.

-By setting up Zoog VPN on a compatible router you can secure devices such as TVs and smart fridges.
+By setting up Zoog VPN on a compatible router you can secure devices such as TVs and smart fridges as well.
 You can run Zoog VPN on five different devices with five simultaneous connections or add it to your router to protect every single device connected to your home’s network.

 It’s nice to see even minor devices such as Blackberry supported (sorry physical keyboard lovers, it’s just how it is)!

 Signing up to Zoog VPN requires very basic information-your email address and payment information, and the app itself can be installed in minutes.
 You can even download and install the VPN without creating an account.
 That’s fairly easy; almost as easy as Mullvad.